CDP Reporting 2025: A Mid-Market Guide to Higher Scores

 Here is a breakdown of the main CDP reporting themes:

 Climate:Climate Change is the primary focus of CDP.
 In 2023, 62% of respondents reported only on climate information.
 CDP expects companies to share a greenhouse (GHG) emissions inventory and calculation methodology, information on energy usage and mix, governance of climate data and strategies, emissions reduction targets and strategies, climate risks and opportunities, internal carbon pricing, and more.
-The CDP climate questionnaire aligns with most global reporting frameworks and regulations (CA Climate Rules, TCFD, ISSB, SBTi) in order to simplify the ESG disclosure ecosystem.
+The CDP climate questionnaire aligns with most global reporting frameworks and regulations (CA Climate Rules, TCFD, ISSB, SBTi) in order to simplify the sustainability disclosure ecosystem.

 Water: CDP introduced its water security questionnaire in 2009.
 It is the second most common questionnaire that companies are asked to complete.
 Reporting companies are expected to report on their water risks and opportunities, governance practices, performance targets, and strategies.